THANKS TO ALL OF YOU WHO HELPED MAKE OUR EIGHTH ANNUAL GOLF CLASSIC ANOTHER SUCCESS!

 Our Christmas dance is always fun.
-The Home Depot store paid for hot dogs, chips and juice, and Santa (Nick Blassman) was his usual, jovial self.
-Special thanks needs to go to UFCW Local 152, without whose help we wouldn’t have had such a good time.
-They gave each participant a new stuffed animal and served the refreshments.
+The Home Depot store employees supply hot dogs, chips and juice, and Santa (Nick Blassman) is always his usual, jovial self.
+Special thanks needs to go to UFCW Local 152, without whose help we wouldn’t have such a good time.

 Our Annual Casino Night and Dance has been sponsored each February for the past gazillion years by the Interact Club of Cinnaminson High School.
-The students continually amaze us with their organization and dedication, and this year was no exception.
-They came up with new ideas for “games of chance” that our men and women participate in and win tickets for, then cash in for prizes from the hundreds of donations the students solicited throughout the year.
-This year, there was also a “tattoo parlor,” balloon hat, animal table and bowling alley to go along with the refreshments and dancing.
+The students continually amaze us with their organization and dedication, and each year seems better than the last!
+Interact members continually come up with new ideas for “games of chance” that our men and women participate in and win tickets for, then cash in for prizes from the hundreds of donations the students solicit throughout the year.
+Lat year’s “tattoo parlor,” balloon hat, animal table and bowling alley were big hits along with the refreshments and dancing.
 Thanks to everyone who helps make this one of our most popular events.